awsdocs/amazon-rds-user-guide/doc_source/CHAP_SettingUp.md

 **Note**
 Make sure you are in the VPC console, not the RDS console\.

-1. In the top right corner of the AWS Management Console, choose the AWS Region where you want to create your VPC security group and DB instance\.
+1. In the upper\-right corner of the AWS Management Console, choose the AWS Region where you want to create your VPC security group and DB instance\.
 In the list of Amazon VPC resources for that AWS Region, you should see at least one VPC and several subnets\.
 If you don't, you don't have a default VPC in that AWS Region\.

 1. In the navigation pane, choose **Security Groups**\.